 KKR Real Estate at a Glance...

 KKR Real Estate is a global provider of equity and debt capital across real estate investment strategies.
 Real estate has been a part of the firm’s strategy since 1981 when we first began pursuing real estate opportunities through our private equity strategy.
 In 2011, we made a decision to form a dedicated real estate platform.
-As of June 30, 2018, our team consists of ~65 dedicated investment and asset management professionals across six countries, with more than $5.9 billion of equity committed in real estate and real estate credit.
+As of December 31, 2018, our team consists of 65+ dedicated investment and asset management professionals across seven countries, with more than $7.2+ billion of assets under management (including proprietary investments).

 Our ability to leverage resources throughout KKR has become what we view as our competitive advantage.
 Access to the broader KKR platform provides far greater resources to source, analyze and execute real estate transactions: